ShadowwfRR/Fincey-TOS/README.md

-# Fincey-TOS
+# Lewsion-TOS
-By using Fincey  means you agree and accept the following terms of service. https://discord.com/terms
+By using Lewsion  means you agree and accept the following terms of service. https://discord.com/terms

 #Prohibited Activities